Site Selection Process

 The Mayor and City Council met in small groups to work towards a consensus of the final four sites.
 They were provided with the technical property report information, public engagement report and the HSSEC Outcome Report.

-On December 13, 2016, at a press conference held at the City and County Building, Mayor Biskupski and Council Chair James Rogers announced the locations of the four sites.
+On February 24, 2017, at a press conference held at the City and County Building, Mayor Biskupski and Council Chair James Rogers announced the locations of the two sites.

 Actions Following the Decision

-The City will host a series of public workshops, online engagement, and other meetings focused on the design of facilities and feedback on how to mitigate community concerns.
+The City has hosted a series of public workshops, online engagement, and other meetings focused on the design of facilities and feedback on how to mitigate community concerns.

 Public Workshop Schedule

-These workshops will focus on three primary design-oriented themes:
+These workshops focused on three primary design-oriented themes:

 · Safety for both users and surrounding neighbors.